Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

     [exceptions]
     max_ttl = 600

-## Install Clearwater Management Services

-Run the following command on each node to install the Clearwater management services.

-    sudo apt-get install clearwater-cluster-manager clearwater-config-manager

 ## Install Node-Specific Software

 `ssh` onto each box in turn and follow the appropriate instructions below according to the role the node will take in the deployment: